orchestracities/anubis/README.md

 and service path, as well as any subpath of the service path (e.g. a default policy specifying `/foo` with match `/foo/bar`).
 Such policy is created by setting the value of `resource` to `default`.

+When creating a new policy from the api, a new policy is also automatically created that gives `acl:Control` rights for the new policy to the user that created it.
+The same happens when creating a new NGSI entity, where an `acl:Control` policy is created for the new entity, giving control of it to the user that made the request.

 A set of policies can also be set up to be created upon the creation of a Tenant through a file.
 See